 Epilepsy

-Approximately 1% of dogs from epilepsy.
+Approximately 1% of dogs are affected by epilepsy.

 Overview

-Breeds commonly affected by epilepsy:
+Breeds commonly affected by epilepsy include:

 - Beagles

-- Border collies
+- Border Collies

 - Collies